 Prior to his retirement, Cllr Peter Stock and I used to have good-natured arguments about which was the largest town in Pembrokeshire – Milford Haven or Haverfordwest.

 Peter was keen to bandy figures around to support the county town’s claim, but they included the population of Merlins Bridge.

 And, as it has its own community council, Merlins Bridge is no more part of Haverfordwest than Herbrandston is of Milford Haven.

 So Milford Haven takes the prize which is why it has six members on PCC compared to Haverfordwest’s five.

-However, during my investigations into the Pembrokeshire’s various grant schemes, Old Grumpy has come across something which Haverfordwest can justly be proud – the smallest four storey house in Wales and probably the United Kingdom.
+However, during my investigations into Pembrokeshire’s various grant schemes, Old Grumpy has come across something of which Haverfordwest can justly be proud – the smallest four-storey house in Wales and probably the United Kingdom.